proteinreport/proteinreport.org/content/events/new-food-conference-cologne/index.md

 weight: 5000
 uuid: 8625
 ---
-<p><strong>Plant-based meets cellular agriculture: two complementary approaches towards a more resilient food system</strong></p>
+**Plant-based meets cellular agriculture: two complementary approaches towards a more resilient food system**

-<p>We are on the cusp of one of the fastest and most consequential transformations of the food system since humans first started domesticating plants and animals.
-Sales of plant-based products are skyrocketing, while cellular agriculture and precision fermentation hold the potential to change the way we grow our food forever.</p>
+We are on the cusp of one of the fastest and most consequential transformations of the food system since humans first started domesticating plants and animals.
+Sales of plant-based products are skyrocketing, while cellular agriculture and precision fermentation hold the potential to change the way we grow our food forever.